turingschool/curriculum/source/topics/performance/background_jobs.markdown

 ### Refactoring to a Cleaner Approach

 What we've done so far essentially works, but there are some sloppy aspects that could be cleaned up.
 For one, we've leaked information about where aggregate comment data is stored out of the `Comment` class and into both our dashboard controller and our worker.
-We should clean that up.
+That's probably not a great idea.

 Let's update the comment class to have two methods for the total word count: one that calculates and stores the total and one that retrieves it.
 By doing so, we can move all knowledge of its storage in Redis inside the `Comment` class.
 Here's the code: